Companies ask me all the time, if I can optimize their websites for the search engines.

 SSL certificates serve to encode the communication of data that is exchanged between terminal and server.
 In the year 2014 Google announced, that websites with SSL have an advantage over websites without an SSL certificate regarding the ranking.
 An SSL certificate doesn't only have a positive effect on the Google ranking, but is also an important trust symbol for clients & users.
 Especially when it comes to creating a new website, an SSL certificate should be implemented from the start.

 4. 404 errors

-A 404 error is a status code, that communicates, that the requested page or file (image, PDF, etc.) isn’t accessible.
-There are many reasons, why 404 errors occur.
-Online shops often offer special deals that are offered for a limited amount of time.
+A 404 error is a status code that communicates that the requested page or file (image, PDF, etc.) isn't accessible.
+There are many reasons why 404 errors occur.
+Online stores often offer special deals that are offered for a limited amount of time.
 After the offer has expired, the page will usually also be removed, which leads to a 404 error.
-In most cases 404 errors occur, when linkings aren’t adjusted after an URL design.
-Not only Google doesn’t like 404 errors, but also the website’s visitors.
-That’s why you should fix all 404 errors.
+In most cases 404 errors occur when linkings aren't adjusted after an URL design.
+Not only Google doesn't like 404 errors, but also the website's visitors.
+That's why you should fix all 404 errors.

 Before a visitor lands on the website via the organic search results, the title tags and the meta description are displayed.
 The meta description and the title tag serve to inform the searcher about the respective website's content and to convince him to click on that specific search result.
 Even though everyone searches in the internet and the snippets in the search results are known to everyone, a fair amount of web masters misses out on the possibility of designing their meta descriptions and title tags in a decent and informative way.
 Optimized title tags and meta descriptions are hygiene factors, which have to be met before thinking about other opportunities of improvement.